St Pauls Church Organ Scholarship

 Information for candidates

-St Paul’s is an Inclusive Church where all are welcomed without expectation, and the Scholarship will be awarded bi-annually and the award will be made irrespective of the religious convictions of the candidate.
-The award, which will be renewable annually (normally for a maximum of three years), will be about £1050 per annum.
+St Paul’s is an Inclusive Church where all are welcomed without expectation, and the Scholarship will be awarded irrespective of the religious convictions of the candidate.
+The award, which will be renewable annually (normally for the duration of the candidate’s academic course) will be about £1450 per annum.
 Renewal will be conditional on satisfactory academic progress and on the efficient performance of the duties listed below.
 Applications are welcome from current or prospective University of Bristol or University of the West of England students.

 Method of application